Hown3d/helm-charts/README.md

 $ git push origin
 ```

-From there, I can do a `helm repo add CHART_NAME https://hown3d.github.com/helm-charts
+From there, I can do a `helm repo add NAME https://hown3d.github.com/helm-charts`